BaoPun/BaoPun-Website/README.md

 # Website Updates (will chronologically update with added features)
 - Deployed website to https://www.baopunny.studio with SSL certificate for HTTPS support.
+- About Me Page is now complete.
+Navigation bar can now be hidden by clicking anywhere (except for the contents themselves).
+- Initial testing of About Me page done.

 # Deployment Details
 ### Frameworks